 The story of the cheese curls' creation is weirder than you think.
 They're the by-product of animal feed.

 The Flakall Company invented a machine that crushed grains for animal feed without hulls and grain dust.
-While attempting to produce animal feed through the machine, it wasn't perfect, and it needed cleaning for the clogging to be reduced, and so, Flakall workers put moistened corn into the grinder.
+While attempting to produce animal feed through the machine, it wasn't perfect.
+To reduce clogging and clean it, Flakall workers put moistened corn into the grinder.
 However, during the process, the machine got so hot that the moist corn didn't flake out anymore, but puffed up instead.
-Edward Wilson, an employee, saw potential in the little puffs and took some home, where he experimented on them and developed them into a snack - a snack he called Korn Kurls.
+Edward Wilson, an employee, saw potential in the little puffs and took some home.
+There, he experimented on them and developed them into a snack - a snack he called Korn Kurls.

-Like Misfire said, the potato chip was a hard potato that a chef's customers hated, so he cut it into small, chip-like shapes to spite them.
+As Misfire mentioned, the potato chip originated from a hard potato that a chef's customers despised.
+In an act of defiance, he cut it into small, chip-like shapes.
 To his surprise, everyone loved it, giving rise to one of the most iconic foods in history.

-When Atlanta banned the sale of alcohol in 1985, Pemberton decided to create a purely coca-based version of his "French Wine Coca", a syrup of wine and coca extract he made to cure his addiction to morphine.
-He mixed it with carbonated water, and the result was the beverage called "Coca Cola".
+In 1985, when Atlanta banned the sale of alcohol, Pemberton decided to create a purely coca-based version of his "French Wine Coca".
+This was a syrup of wine and coca extract he made to cure his addiction to morphine.
+He mixed this with carbonated water, and the result was the beverage called "Coca Cola".

-While the first ice cream cone was produced by Italo Marchiony in 1896, a similar creation was independently introduced in 1904 by Ernest A. Hamwi.
-At the 1904 St. Louis World's Fair, Hamwi was selling a crisp, waffle-like pastry (called zalabis) in a booth right next to an ice cream vendor who had ran out of cups.
-To help solve the problem of his neighboring concessionaire, Hamwi rolled one of his waffles into the shape of a cone, so that his neighbor's ice cream could be held inside.
-Customers loved it, and thus, the idea was caught on.
+Although the first ice cream cone was produced by Italo Marchiony in 1896, a similar creation was independently introduced in 1904 by Ernest A. Hamwi.
+At the 1904 St. Louis World's Fair, Hamwi was selling a crisp, waffle-like pastry (known as zalabis) in a booth right next to an ice cream vendor who had run out of cups.
+To assist his neighboring concessionaire, Hamwi rolled one of his waffles into the shape of a cone, enabling the ice cream to be held inside.
+Customers loved the innovation, and the concept quickly gained popularity.

-The Slurpee was invented not in 7-Eleven, but in a Dairy Queen in Kansas.
-In the late-1950s after his soda fountain broke down, Omar Knedlik, owner of the store, was forced to move his soda to the freezer.
-Knedlik accidentally left them there a bit too long, however, but even then, he decided to sell the partially frozen drinks anyway.
-Customers were wild about them, and because of how much they loved it, Knedlik decided to cobble together a machine that would keep producing his partially frozen sodas.
+The Slurpee wasn't invented at 7-Eleven but at a Dairy Queen in Kansas.
+In the late 1950s, after his soda fountain broke down, Omar Knedlik, the store owner, was forced to move his sodas to the freezer.
+He accidentally left them in for too long.
+However, he decided to sell the partially frozen drinks anyway.
+Customers loved them so much that Knedlik decided to create a machine specifically for producing these partially frozen sodas.

 Brothers John and Will Kellogg were trying to make granola when they made corn flakes by accident.
-In 1898, the siblings were unaware that they left a pot of boiled wheat go stale, and when they found out about this, they decided to experiment on it to see what they could do with it.
-To their surprise, instead of obtaining long sheets of the dough as what they had hoped, what they found instead were flakes, which the brothers then toasted.
-The rest was history; breakfast hasn't been the same since.
+In 1898, the siblings were unaware that they had left a pot of boiled wheat to go stale.
+When they found out about this, they decided to experiment on it to see what they could do with it.
+To their surprise, instead of obtaining long sheets of the dough as they had hoped, they found flakes, which the brothers then toasted.
+The rest was history.
+Breakfast hasn't been the same since.